Best Monitors for Programmers in 2026

 • Height-adjustable arm mount from 7.9 to 14.2 inches

 The Amazon Basics monitor arm works fine for most single monitors under 27 inches.
-For heavier 32-inch displays or dual setups, Ergotron LX arms are the gold standard.
-I’ve used mine for four years without issues.
-At $26, this is one of those no-brainer purchases that pays for itself in desk space alone.
+For heavier 32-inch displays or dual setups, Ergotron LX arms are the gold standard — rated for 25 lbs and smooth enough to reposition with one finger.
+At $26, the Amazon Basics version is one of the better no-brainer desk purchases around.

 Monitor Light Bars